• Home

 Perhaps one day, we will collectively find our way back to each other.

-Until then, we must individually connection around us.
+Until then, we must individually connect around us.
 We must reach across the miles with real phone calls and actual letters.
 We have to stop communicating in 280 characters and listen to each other’s voices again.
 If we truly want the village back, we each need to do our part in cultivating it.

 Dr. Brene Brown said, “In the absence of love and belonging, there is always suffering.”
 The way out of loneliness – out of suffering – is love and belonging.
 To both give it and receive it is the simple, yet hard answer.